rapidsms/rapidsms/docs/tutorial/tutorial04.rst

     #TROPO#: Received non-2XX status code on Tropo-Thread-163cd6755723938b4b19003576b16212 [url=http://home.example.com/tropo/, code=500]

-That indicates that the request got a status code of 500.
+That indicates that the request got a response status code of 500 from your app.
+If you see this, you'll have to go back to your app and add more logging or find another way to determine what's going wrong when Tropo calls your app.

 What you'd like to see instead would be a log message like this: